-Make sure to follow us on social media or subscribe to our newsletter so you don’t miss our future travel guides on Crete.
+Make sure you follow us on social media or subscribe to our newsletter so you don’t miss our future travel guides on Crete.

 Map of Best Beaches to Visit in Crete, Greece

-Here’s a free map to find the best Cretan beaches mentioned in this post.
+Here’s a free map to find the best Cretan beaches mentioned in this guide.

 Click on the map to see how far you are from the different beaches in Crete.